sampsyo/cs6120/content/blog/2023-12-11-lowering/index.md

 function in the Bril program:

 1. Form basic blocks
-      - Not entirely necessary, but in the event that we want to perform optimizations later on, it would have been helpful for these bril instructions to be in basic blocks
+      - Not entirely necessary, but in the event that we want to perform optimizations later on, it would have been helpful for these Bril instructions to be in basic blocks
 2. Insert missing labels on basic blocks
       - For basic blocks that didn’t have a label, a unique one was assigned - mainly for the purpose of creating a more complete CFG.
 3. Mangle variable names by prepending each variable name with an underscore